 Following oral administration of radiolabeled oteseconazole, approximately 56% of the radiolabeled dose was recovered in feces primarily through biliary excretion and 26% was recovered in urine.

 Specific Populations

-There were no clinically significant differences in the pharmacokinetics of oteseconazole based on sex, race/ethnicity or mild to moderate renal impairment.
+There were no clinically significant differences in the pharmacokinetics of oteseconazole based on sex or race/ethnicity.